 There’s really 4 ways you can go about actually cleaning up the data.

-The (potentially) easiest option is to pay a data cleansing specialist to clean up your data.
+The (potentially) easiest option for a HRIS migration is to pay a data cleansing specialist to clean up your data.

 This is great for freeing up internal resources for other tasks, but it does have some serious drawbacks.